Choo Seng Quee: Malaya / Malaysia

 On 1 February 1958, Choo was employed on $700 monthly wages to coach the Malaya national team and hold coaching clinics for the Malay states.
 Choo's first match in charge ended in a 5–2 victory over Singapore on 2 March.
 Malaya hosted the five-nation Merdeka Tournament at the end of August, defeating 1958 Asian Games bronze medalists Indonesia 3–2 and Hong Kong 3–0 (Note: The Hong Kong players apparently made up the same team that won the 1958 Asian Games gold medal for the Republic of China.) en route to winning the tournament.
 Malaya started their defence of the Merdeka Tournament in 1959 with a 4–3 win over South Vietnam.
 The team then drew 1–1 with India before a 2–1 win over Hong Kong confirmed them as champions.
 Nine countries took part in the 1960 Merdeka Tournament.
 Malaya began with a 3–0 win over Japan.
 An 8–2 defeat of Thailand and a one-goal win over Pakistan followed.
 Malaya shared the trophy with South Korea after a goalless draw in the final.

 In January 1961, Choo signed a two-year contract extension with the FAM.
 Right after extending his contract, Choo departed on a six-month coaching course in England where he was attached to champions Burnley and other clubs like Everton, Sheffield United for the 1960–61 Football League season.
-The trip was made under a personal arrangement by FAM president Tunku Abdul Rahman with a British Council bursary.
+The trip was made under a personal arrangement by FAM president Tunku Abdul Rahman (Note: Tunku was also the Malayan Prime Minister.) with a British Council bursary.
 Choo tendered his resignation as Malayan national coach in 1961 but was persuaded by Tunku to continue in his coaching position.
 Tunku declared that his resignation "will certainly be a calamity to the football fraternity of Malaya".